View Kenneth Gilpin's Obituary on pioneernews.net and share memories

 He was preceded in death by his father, Orville Gilpin; mother, Catherine Clark; and brother, Henry Eugene 'Gene' Gilpin.

-He is survived by daughters, Cathy (Ricky) Gilpin Stasel and Kendra (the last Darren) Gilpin Wheeler; son, Kenneth Lee (Marti) Gilpin Jr.; five grandchildren, Craig Wheeler, Toni (Jonathan) Wheeler Chaudoin, Dana (Nick) Wheeler Meadow, Aaron Stasel and Rachel Stasel; and two great-grandchildren, Addi Chaudoin and Ella Meadow.
+He is survived by wife, Anna Gilpin; daughters, Cathy (Ricky) Gilpin Stasel and Kendra (Darrin Ñ deceased) Gilpin Wheeler; son, Kenneth Lee (Marti) Gilpin Jr.; five grandchildren, Craig Wheeler, Toni (Jonathan) Wheeler Chaudoin, Dana (Nick) Wheeler Meadow, Aaron Stasel and Rachel Stasel; and two great-grandchildren, Addi Chaudoin and Ella Meadow.

 A memorial service was held on Sunday, July 21, at Evergreen Funeral Home, 4623 Preston Highway, Louisville.